 Enjoy Fresh Herbs Year Round

 While nothing beats adding fresh herbs to a recipe, freezing herbs is the next best thing.
-It's an economical and easy way to enjoy the culinary and health benefits of herbs all year long.
+It's an economical and easy way to enjoy the culinary benefits of herbs all year long.